Baburam208/Web-Crawling/README.md

 With each run of the scrapy, the program will create new .db file and save it to the database directory.

 **6. Bypass restrictions using user-agent:**
-Usually website restricts to crawl it.
-To avoid restrictions we create user-agents and crawl the website.
+Usually website restricts to crawl it and refuses to authorize.
+To avoid restrictions we create user-agents and crawl the website, scrapy-user-agents get list of user agents to rotate through (or rotating IP addresses) to get authorize from the server.
 This can be done using scrapy-user-agents package.

 First install `scrapy-user-agents` with following command.
 ```bash